How to Crop an Image Online – Complete Step-by-Step Guide

 How to Crop an Image Step by Step (Using ImageToolo)

-Navigate to ImageToolo's Crop Tool in any web browser.
-The tool works perfectly on desktop computers, laptops, tablets, and smartphones.
+Start by navigating to ImageToolo's Crop Tool in any modern web browser.
+The tool is fully responsive and works seamlessly on desktops, laptops, tablets, and smartphones.

-Click the Upload Image button or drag and drop your file directly into the designated area.
-ImageToolo accepts all standard formats: JPG, PNG, WEBP, GIF, and more.
-Your image uploads securely through an encrypted connection.
+Click the Upload Image button or simply drag and drop your file into the designated area.
+ImageToolo supports all common image formats, including JPG, PNG, WEBP, GIF, and more.
+All uploads are secured through an encrypted connection to protect your files.

-Within a second or two, your image appears in the workspace, ready for cropping.
-The tool automatically analyzes the image dimensions and prepares the cropping interface.
+Once your image is uploaded, it appears instantly in the workspace, ready for cropping.
+The tool automatically detects the image dimensions and prepares an intuitive interface, making it easy to adjust your crop with precision.

 This is where the magic happens.
 You'll see your image displayed with a crop overlay — typically a rectangle with handles at the corners and edges.